markcastle/signalsharp/TASK.md

   - [x] Add comprehensive unit tests for session management

 ## Discovered During Work
-- Need to implement secure key generation in SignalSharp.Security
+- Need to implement secure key generation in SignalSharp.Security ✓
-- Need to implement secure key storage in SignalSharp.Storage
+- Need to implement secure key storage in SignalSharp.Storage ✓
-- Need to implement session state management in SignalSharp.Core
+- Need to implement session state management in SignalSharp.Core ✓
-- Need to improve error handling in FileSessionManager for missing keys
+- Need to improve error handling in FileSessionManager for missing keys ✓
-- Need to implement proper key cleanup in FileKeyStore
+- Need to implement proper key cleanup in FileKeyStore ✓
-- Need to add unit tests for JSON serialization implementations
+- Need to add unit tests for JSON serialization implementations ✓
-- Need to implement message encryption/decryption in SessionManager
+- Need to implement message encryption/decryption in SessionManager ✓
-- Need to implement proper key exchange in GenerateEphemeralKeyPairAsync
+- Need to implement proper key exchange in GenerateEphemeralKeyPairAsync ✓
-- Need to implement Double Ratchet algorithm for forward secrecy
+- Need to implement Double Ratchet algorithm for forward secrecy ✓
-- Need to add proper key rotation in X3DH implementation
+- Need to add proper key rotation in X3DH implementation ✓
-- Need to implement message authentication in encryption/decryption
+- Need to implement message authentication in encryption/decryption ✓
-- Need to add proper error handling for key agreement failures
+- Need to add proper error handling for key agreement failures ✓
 - Need to implement proper chain key derivation in DoubleRatchetService ✓
 - Need to add message skipping prevention in DoubleRatchetService ✓
 - Need to implement proper session state cleanup ✓
 - Need to add proper error handling for invalid message MACs ✓
-- Need to add proper error handling for missing keys
+- Need to add proper error handling for missing keys ✓
-- Need to add proper error handling for invalid session states
+- Need to add proper error handling for invalid session states ✓
-- Need to add proper error handling for invalid message formats
+- Need to add proper error handling for invalid message formats ✓
-- Need to add proper error handling for invalid key formats
+- Need to add proper error handling for invalid key formats ✓

 ## Future Tasks
-- [ ] Add key storage and retrieval
 - [ ] Add documentation and examples
 - [ ] Security audit
 - [ ] Performance optimization